come learn how

 Lunch will be followed by a short island hike where students will take in the beauty of the island in a mindfulness practice and field journaling activity.

-Other places we may visit include: The Whale Museum, Friday Harbor, Orca Survey and Outreach Center by Center for Whale Research, Friday Harbor, Sucia Island, Matia Island, Waldron Island, Vendovi Island, Bowman Bay, Coronet Bay, Deception Pass State Park, Cypress Island, Yellow Island, and much more!
+Other places we may visit include: Friday Harbor's Orca Survey and Outreach Center by Center for Whale Research, Sucia Island, Matia Island, Waldron Island, Vendovi Island, Bowman Bay, Coronet Bay, Deception Pass State Park, Cypress Island, Yellow Island, and much more!

 This is a daily program.
-Student participants must find their own transportation to and from Skyline Marina in Anacortes, WA each day.
-Skagit Transit does have a pick-up/drop-off within a 2 minute walk.
+Student participants must find their own transportation to and from Cap Sante Marina in Anacortes, WA each day.
+Skagit Transit does have a pick-up/drop-off nearby.

 Note: This is merely a sample daily guide; the beauty of Guardians of the Sea is that no two days or excursions are ever alike!
 The only things that remain the same each day are the involvement in data collection for a citizen science project, an educational lesson, mindfulness practices, an environmental service project (when needed in the area), and being unplugged.